Calvin and Hobbes: G.R.O.S.S. (Get Rid of Slimy GirlS)

-G.R.O.S.S. (which stands for Get Rid Of Slimy GirlS or "otherwise it doesn't spell anything") is a club in which Calvin and Hobbes are the only members.
+G.R.O.S.S. (which is a backronym for Get Rid Of Slimy GirlS, "otherwise it doesn't spell anything") is a club in which Calvin and Hobbes are the only members.
 The club was founded in the garage of their house, but to clear space for its activities, Calvin and (purportedly) Hobbes push Calvin's parents' car, causing it to roll into a ditch (but not suffer damage); the incident prompts the duo to change the club's location to Calvin's treehouse.
 They hold meetings that involve finding ways to annoy and discomfort Susie Derkins, a girl and enemy of their club.
-Notable actions include planting a fake secret tape near her in attempt to draw her in to a trap, trapping her in a closet at their house and creating elaborate water balloon traps.
+Actions include planting a fake secret tape near her in an attempt to draw her into a trap, trapping her in a closet at their house and creating elaborate water balloon traps.
 Calvin gave himself and Hobbes important positions in the club, Calvin being "Dictator-for-Life" and Hobbes being "President-and-First-Tiger".
 They go into Calvin's treehouse for their club meetings and often get into fights during them.
-The password to get into the treehouse is intentionally long and difficult, which has on at least one occasion ruined Calvin's plans.
+The password to get into the treehouse is intentionally long and difficult, which has, on at least one occasion, ruined Calvin's plans.
 As Hobbes is able to climb the tree without the rope, he is usually the one who comes up with the password, which often involves heaping praise upon tigers.
 An example of this can be seen in the comic strip where Calvin, rushing to get into the treehouse to throw things at a passing Susie Derkins, insults Hobbes, who is in the treehouse and thus has to let down the rope.
 Hobbes forces Calvin to say the password for insulting him.
 By the time Susie arrives, in time to hear Calvin saying some of the password, causing him to stumble, Calvin is on "Verse Seven: Tigers are perfect!/The E-pit-o-me/of good looks and grace/and quiet..uh..um..dignity".
 The opportunity to pelt Susie with something having passed, Calvin threatens to turn Hobbes into a rug.

+Dinosaurs

+Dinosaurs play a heavy role in many of Calvin's imagination sequences.
+These strips will often begin with hyper-realistic scenes of dinosaur interactions, only to end with a cut to Calvin acting out these scenes as part of a daydream, often to his embarrassment.
+Watterson placed a heavy focus on accurately depicting dinosaurs, due to his own interest in them as well as to reinforce how real they are to Calvin.